mlc-studio/revote/README.md

 ## User Stories

 - [ ] User can authenticate
-- [ ] User can view & vote a revote from everybody else
+- [ ] User can view & vote a revote from anyone
 - [ ] User can create, update, delete own revote

 ## Install the dependencies